 These are people who love to search the web engines for legitimate coupons.

 Acquiring items at best prices is what makes them happy.

-Whenever they find a deal, these people make immediate plans to spend money even if it’s not budgeted.
+Whenever they find a deal, these online shoppers make immediate plans to spend money, even if it’s not budgeted.

 They think “Money saved is money earned”.
 So, they calculate how much they’re saving on a product instead of calculating how much they’re spending on it.

-What distinguishes them from the previous category is that they are ready with a budget and wait for the sale period, instead of rushing for it.
+What distinguishes these online shoppers from the previous category is that they are ready with a budget and wait for the sale period, instead of rushing for it.

 Slow and steady wins the race, and Patience is the key is their motto.

 Even if an item goes out of stock, they’ll be happy to wait patiently to get the best deals.

 Their shopping phase goes into hibernation until the next sale season.